Australia Facts and Travel Guide

 too cold here to my liking.
 The high altitudes and southern latitudes

-mean
+mean Victoria

 is a snowy place during the winter, and unless you intend to go

 snowboarding, I recommend you visit between October and April.
-Like

 many other states, Victoria has got some historical towns from the days

-of gold-rushes, and some good bushwalks in national parks like
+of gold-rushes, and some good bushwalks in national parks like The

-The Grampians and
+Grampians and Wilsons

-Wilsons Promontory.
+Promontory.
 But what you

 should not miss are the famous rock formations Twelve Apostles on the

-beautiful
+beautiful Great

-Great Ocean Road.
+Ocean Road.

-Twelve Apostles.
-Courtesy of Tourism
+Twelve Apostles Victoria.
+Courtesy of

 Australia

-And then of course, there is
+And then of course, there is Melbourne.

 Australians from this part of the continent are divided into two